 A surveilling installation that exposes the reality of mass of surveillance

-Panopticon is a critique and a wakeup call to the alarming prevalence of mass surveillance all around us, to how tracking and surveillance devices have become largely invisible to us and to how easily our privacy can be breached and exploited.
+Through Panopticon, we've created an experience of being both the "observer" and the "observer".
+It is a critique and a wakeup call to the alarming prevalence of mass surveillance all around us, to how tracking and surveillance devices have become largely invisible to us and to how insensitive we have become toward privacy invasion.

 Bill of Materials